ReinhardtJ/reinhardt.ai/README.md

 a simple interval timer app hosted as a blazor web application.
 See https://github.com/ReinhardtJ/NoBullshitTimer

-**khoj-proxy**
-a Nginx proxy for the Khoj service with basic authentication support.
-It allows accessing the Khoj service with basic auth credentials.
+**khoj-server**
+The Khoj AI service that is directly accessible via the nginx reverse proxy with basic authentication.

-## Khoj Nginx Proxy with Basic Authentication
+## Khoj Server Configuration

-This repository contains a custom Nginx proxy configuration for the Khoj service with basic authentication support.
-The proxy allows for two methods of authentication:
+This repository contains a configuration for the Khoj service.
+The service is directly accessible through the main nginx reverse proxy with basic authentication.

-1. Standard basic authentication using the Authorization header
-2. Embedding credentials directly in the URL using the format: `https://username:password@domain`

 ### Architecture

-The system uses a two-proxy approach:
+The system uses a simple, direct approach:

-1. **Outer Proxy (nginx-outer)**:
+1. **Main Nginx Proxy**:
    - Handles incoming requests
-   - Extracts credentials from URLs when present
-   - Creates proper Authorization headers
-   - Forwards requests to the inner proxy

-2. **Inner Proxy (nginx-inner)**:
-   - Enforces basic authentication using .htpasswd
+   - Enforces basic authentication
-   - Proxies authenticated requests to the Khoj server
+   - Directly forwards authenticated requests to the Khoj server

-This separation ensures that URL credentials are properly validated against the .htpasswd file.
+   - Manages SSL certificates via acme-companion

+This simplified architecture removes the previous two-proxy approach and username:password@domain authentication, making the service more straightforward to access and maintain.

 ### How It Works

-The authentication flow works as follows:
+The access flow works as follows:

-1. When a request comes in with credentials in the URL (e.g., `/https://username:password@example.com`):
+1. When a request comes in to khoj.reinhardt.ai:
-   - The outer proxy extracts the credentials
+   - The nginx proxy requires basic authentication
-   - It creates a proper Authorization header
-   - It forwards the request to the inner proxy with this header

-2. The inner proxy:
-   - Validates the Authorization header against the .htpasswd file
-   - If valid, forwards the request to the Khoj server
+   - If authentication is successful, the request is forwarded directly to the Khoj server
-   - If invalid, returns a 401 Unauthorized response
+   - If authentication fails, a 401 Unauthorized response is returned

-For standard requests without URL credentials, the inner proxy handles basic authentication directly.

 ### Setup